bergesinstitute/graf-method/book-5-unit-4.md

 ## Uso

-Los usamos de la misma manera que usamos los tiempos compuestos de indicativo, pero en los casos que necesitan subjuntivo:
+Los usamos de la misma manera que usamos los tiempos compuestos de indicativo, pero en los casos que necesitan subjuntivo.

+💂 We use them in the same way we use the compound tenses of indicative, but in the cases that require the subjunctive.

 Indicativo: *Yo sé que Pedro ha estado en Brasil.*